On this page:

-The Planning Scheme acknowledges the islands’ limited access, isolation and infrastructure constraints and seeks to protect the islands’ unique environmental qualities.
+The planning scheme acknowledges the islands limited access, isolation and infrastructure constraints and seeks to protect unique environmental qualities.

-You will be required to lodge an Application form with details of the land, including a recent copy of the certificate of title, details of the proposal, estimated cost, existing use and development of the land, applicant and owner details, and an application fee.
+Start an application online with details of the land, including a recent copy of the certificate of title, details of the proposal, estimated cost, existing use and development of the land, applicant and owner details, and an application fee.

 You may be required to provide site plans or layout plans, drawn to scale with dimensions, showing: